Queen Latifah: ‘Black women have been equalising for years'Jul 23 | 6 min read

 Co-created by Joseph Gilgun (who plays Vinnie in the show) and Bafta-winning writer Danny Brocklehurst, Brassic season 2 saw Vinnie and the gang get up to more raucous escapades in the fictional northern town of Hawley.

-Brassic season 3 release date
+Brassic season 3 filming and release date

-Of the filming delay to Brassic season 3, co-creator Danny Brocklehurt told BT.com in an exclusive interview: "Filming is supposed to be this August, so theoretically it could still happen, but realistically it will encounter some sort of delay.
+Of the filming delay to Brassic season 3, co-creator Danny Brocklehurt previously told BT.com in an exclusive interview: "Filming is supposed to be this August, so theoretically it could still happen, but realistically it will encounter some sort of delay.
 Sky keep saying ‘progress as if’ but I think that’s optimistic.
 There’s really no point making predictions."

 "It takes about 40 or 50 people to make a TV show, some of whom need to be close together, some of whom might be hugging or kissing, and you can’t really film the show with masks on," he said.